kimsjjkjn/PBPK_Propranolol/docs/Methods.md

 - Values of parameters (fup, RB, CL_int, fu_MP, Molecular Weight, etc.) were obtained from the literature or SimCYP.
   - MW, pKa, logP, fup, RB were drug-specific properties (constant in rat and human models),
   - whilst physiological parameters such as organ volumes/flows, cardiac output, hematocrit, etc. were species-specific parameters (different in rat and human models).
+  - *For references of where each parameter was extracted from, refer to 'Table 1.
+Parameters obtained from literature that are used to construct rat IV model and their references' in '**[docs/Model_Derivation.md](docs/Model_Derivation)**' in 'docs' folder.*
 - Kp (tissue-to-plasma partition coefficient) values were obtained in Excel using standard partition coefficient calculators (Poulin–Theil):